-- 1 Measurability/identifiability: The base(s) used to segment a market should lead to ease of identification (who is in each segment) and measurability (how large is each segment). - 2 Accessibility: The base(s) used should ideally lead to marketers being able to reach selected market targets with their marketing efforts. - 3 Substantiality: The base(s) used should ideally lead to segments that are sufficiently large to be worthwhile serving as distinct market targets. - 4 Meaningfulness: The base(s) used should lead to segments that have different preferences/needs and show clear variations in market behaviour and response to marketing efforts.
+- Measurability/identifiability: the base(s) used to segment a market should lead to ease of identification (who is in each segment) and measurability (how large is each segment). - Accessibility: the base(s) used should ideally lead to marketers being able to reach selected market targets with their marketing efforts. - Substantiality: the base(s) used should ideally lead to segments that are sufficiently large to be worthwhile serving as distinct market targets. - 4 Meaningfulness: the base(s) used should lead to segments that have different preferences/needs and show clear variations in market behaviour and response to marketing efforts.

-Of all requirements for effective segmentation, this last one is the most important.
+Of all the requirements for effective segmentation, this last one is the most important.
 It is an essential prerequisite in identifying and selecting market targets.
-These criteria are examined later in this chapter when we discuss the variety of bases for segmenting markets.
-Of course target marketing is not without its disadvantages which are:
+These criteria are examined later in this chapter, when we discuss the variety of bases for segmenting markets.
+Of course, target marketing is not without its disadvantages, which are:

-1 It increases both production and marketing costs, i.e. economies of scale and the advantages of mass production are reduced and individual marketing campaigns need to be implemented for each market segment.

-- 2 It requires more marketing research and information than if we do not segment and target. - 3 There is a danger of brand proliferation and different company products competing against each other. - 4 Critics argue that some approaches to segmentation and targeting help reinforce prejudices and stereotypes and are a form of 'customer abuse' by the marketer (see Rotfeld).
+- Increases in both production and marketing costs: that is, economies of scale and the advantages of mass production are reduced and individual marketing campaigns need to be implemented for each market segment. - Requirements for more marketing research and information than if we do not segment and target. - Dangers of brand proliferation and different company products competing against each other. - Criticisms that some approaches to segmentation and targeting help reinforce prejudices and stereotypes and are a form of 'customer abuse' by the marketer.